 George T. Lowy Professor of Law

-Marcel Kahan is the George T. Lowy Professor of Law at the New York University School of Law.
-His main areas of teaching and research are hedge funds, shareholder voting, corporate governance, and bondholder rights.
-He has written over 40 articles for law reviews, finance journals, and professional publications.
-His articles have been awarded the Merton Miller Prize for the best paper submitted to the Journal of Business and the De Brauw Prize for the best paper in the ECGI Law Working Paper series and 17 articles have been selected as among the best corporate and securities articles by the Corporate Practice Commentator.
-Professor Kahan has been Visiting Professor at Harvard Law School, Columbia Law School, and the Hebrew University.
-He is a member of the Board of Directors of the Center for Law and Business at NYU School of Law (1997-present), a Fellow at the European Corporate Governance Institute, and a member of the American Academy of Arts and Sciences.
-Read more...
+Marcel Kahan's main areas of teaching and research are hedge funds, shareholder voting, corporate governance, mergers and acquisitions, and bondholder rights.
+He has written more than 60 articles for law reviews, finance journals, and professional publications.
+Professor Kahan has received the Merton Miller Prize for the best paper submitted to the Journal of Business and the De Brauw Blackstone Westbroek Prize for the best paper in the ECGI Law Working Paper series.
+In addition, the Corporate Practice Commentator has selected over 20 of his articles as among the best corporate and securities articles.
+Professor Kahan has been a visiting professor at Harvard Law School, Columbia Law School, and Hebrew University.
+He is a member of the American Academy of Arts and Sciences and a Fellow at the European Corporate Governance Institute.
+Biography continued...